kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 Assume there are two ways to do this.
 First, it can change directly to the off state, and secondly it can go to the standby state and then to the off state.
 The last route is obviously longer and therefore the direct route should be followed.

 Or another example: Should several systems intentionally go to other states, the evaluation of this transition depends on how many systems are already in the desired state.
 Thus, for the transition of an exemplary system from the "not ready" state to the "all ready" state, all 300 subsystems must be in the "ready" state.
 However, the "length" of this route is certainly dependent on the number of subsystems that are already in the desired state.

 Rules must therefore be found to evaluate these actions.

-The following approach is suggested here:
+### action heuristics

 1. Internal actions get a heuristically found evaluation factor ("length"), whereby a length of 0 means that the action does not need to be carried out